 What is an EPC?

-An Energy Performance Certificate (EPCs) is a document that informs potential buyers how energy efficient a building is which is important when they are considering to invest or occupy a building.
+An Energy Performance Certificate (EPC) is a document that informs potential buyers how energy efficient a building is which is important when they are considering to invest or occupy the property or building.

 There are some circumstances in which an Energy Performance Certificate is not required, such as: